 As a company based on creating flexible entrepreneurial opportunities for women, Stella & Dot relies on platforms like Facebook to help grow their business via word-of-mouth marketing.
 They are a great example of an organization that's successfully built a community on Facebook.

 They use it to share styling tips with their social community, show how their pieces are designed and made, and post videos on how to wear their jewelry.
 All of their visual content is vibrantly colored and beautifully shot.

 They've also taken advantage of Facebook Live by posting live videos of trunk shows, which can help prospective trunk show hosts learn how to do one -- or just bring entertainment to anyone watching.

-Like Zappos, Mabel's Labels -- creators of high quality labels for the stuff kids lose -- has also taken advantage of Facebook's call-to-action button feature with their "Shop Now" CTA, linking to their homepage.
+Like Zappos, Mabel's Labels -- creators of high-quality labels for the stuff kids lose -- has also taken advantage of Facebook's call-to-action (CTA) button feature with their "Shop Now" CTA, linking to their homepage.

 In terms of content, they've mastered the art of posting the perfect balance of engaging videos, photos, and GIFs that align with the interests of their target audience: moms.
 For example, check out this relatable ecard they posted to reassure moms everywhere that they know just how real the struggle can be: